The Ultimate Travel Guide to Culion, Palawan

-Culion, situated in Northern Palawan, is probably not included in most traveler’s vacation wish list.
-You can say that this part of Palawan is not known to most people or if ever they have ever heard of Culion, it is because it used to be home to lepers.
-It was actually the largest leper colony in the world, making it an isolated island for more than a hundred years.
+Culion, situated in Northern Palawan, is probably not included in most travelers’ vacation wish lists.
+You can say that this part of Palawan is not known to most people, or if ever they have heard of Culion, it is because it used to be home to lepers.
+It was actually the largest leper colony globally, making it an isolated island for more than a hundred years.

 Since being established in 1906, leper patients from all over the country and hospital workers were brought to Culion.
 This is the reason why it used to be an island avoided by many.

-Luckily for this island, the WHO (World Health Organization) had declared it leprosy free in 2006making it safe for travelers.
-Culion island is actually one of the most beautiful islands around.
+Luckily for this island, the WHO (World Health Organization) declared leprosy free in 2006making it safe for travelers.
+Culion Island is actually one of the most beautiful islands around.
 Being isolated for more than a hundred years, its natural resources were well preserved.

 When You Should Go

-Culion boasts of many amazing waterfalls and the best way to enjoy them is to go there during the summer season.
-You can explore each waterfall better than during a rainy season.
+Culion boasts of many impressive waterfalls, and the best way to enjoy them is to go there during the summer season.
+You can explore each waterfall better than during the rainy season.

 How To Get There